gsingh93/hg-number/README.md

 ----

 - The script currently works by parsing the output of the mercurial binary, but mercurial provides an extension API that may be a better way of doing this.

-- Ranges like `hg add 1-4` are not supported.